Skip to content

 There are three main types of whole of life cover:

-- Over 50s guaranteed acceptance cover – geared to people over 50, this type of cover doesn’t involve medical questions and every applicant is accepted.
-It could be useful for those with health conditions or who want to cover funeral costs.
+Geared to people over 50, this type of cover doesn’t involve medical questions and every applicant is accepted.
+Over 50s cover could be useful for those with health conditions or who want to cover funeral costs.
 Depending on the policy, you might not be covered for 12 or 24 months after signing up.

-- Whole of life pure protection – this cover lasts for life, provided you keep paying the premiums, but insurance providers will check your medical history when considering your application.
+This cover lasts for life, provided you keep paying the premiums.
+Insurance providers will check your medical history when considering your application.
 This makes it more suitable for people in good health.

-- Unit-linked policies: allow you to choose the unit-linked investment funds you want to buy with your premiums.
+• Unit-linked policies: allow you to choose the unit-linked investment funds you want to buy with your premiums.
+These funds are divided into units of equal value.
+How many units you get depends on how much you invest.

 Compare the Market only compares over 50s whole of life cover, as other types of whole of life insurance are more complex and require expert advice.